Philip of Swabia: Historical research

 The historical study of Philip of Swabia began in 1852 with the monograph König Philipp der Hohenstaufe by Heinrich Friedrich Otto Abel, who made no secret of his sympathies for Philip.
 Eduard Winkelmann's Yearbooks of German History (Jahrbücher der Deutschen Geschichte) under Philip of Swabia and Otto IV (1878) became the standard reference work of later historiography.
 With 541 closely described pages, they are the most detailed account of the Hohenstaufen to date.
 Winkelmann wrote about Philip that he was "attractive as a person, as a king to be counted among the best and most capable”.
 In 1866 Wilhelm Grotefend published his dissertation.
 Unlike Winkelmann and Abel, he passed a damning verdict on Philip.
-To him, he was regarded as a "dependent, weak personality with a smooth form and graceful appearance, but without nobility of disposition."
-The decisive factor for this judgment was that Philip didn't fight energetically enough for his kingship and, through the alliance with the French king, granted "the Erbfeind" influence over the Holy Roman Empire.
-In addition, he had allowed to an arrogant Pope and selfish princes to make too many concessions.
+He regarded Philip as a "dependent, weak personality with a smooth form and graceful appearance, but without nobility of disposition."
+The decisive factor for this judgment was that Philip didn't fight energetically enough for his kingship, and that his alliance with the French king granted "the Erbfeind" influence over the Holy Roman Empire.
+In addition, he had made too many concessions to an arrogant Pope and selfish princes.

 Since the 1980s, historical research on the Middle Ages has gained numerous new insights into high medieval royalty.
 The German royal rule in the Middle Ages was no longer perceived as a history of decline.
 Rather, the king and the nobility are seen as "natural main partners in the empire".
 The older image of the selfish princes who only wanted to weaken the kingship was put into perspective by pointing out that the nobility repeatedly tried to settle the throne dispute.
 The newer research shifted the focus to the communication and interaction of the ruler with his great ones.
-Philip's actions were no longer questioned about the increase in monarchical power, but rather about the means by which he tried to enforce his kingship in the aristocratic network of relationships.
+Philip's actions were no longer questioned regarding the increase in monarchical power, but rather regarding the means by which he tried to enforce his kingship in the aristocratic network of relationships.